Gymea Bay, New South Wales: Commercial area

 The suburb of Gymea Bay is mostly residential, with a small group of shops located in Casuarina Road near the intersection of Gymea Bay Road.
 The suburb's needs are principally served by shops in neighbouring suburbs, especially Gymea and Miranda.

 Schools

 Gymea Bay Public School is located on Gymea Bay Road.
-Gymea Bay Public School became the largest primary school (by number of students) in the Sutherland Shire.
+As of 2025, Gymea Bay Public School is the largest primary school in the Sutherland Shire with an enrolment of 752 students and 75 staff.

 Recreation

 Gymea Bay is home to the heritage Gymea Bay Baths, at the shore of Gymea Bay Baths Reserve at the intersection of Gymea Bay Road and Ellesmere Road.
 Gymea Bay Amateur Swimming Club has been using the baths for over 40 years.
 The bay and Port Hacking estuary are used extensively for recreation and fishing.

 Coonong Creek Bushland Reserve

 Coonong Creek Bushland Reserve in Gymea Bay is a remnant bushland area maintained by Sutherland Shire Council and volunteers.
 Its walking tracks link with the Old School Park and Gymea Bay Baths Reserve.